Quel moteur choisir ? Brushless ou brushed ?

 How a brushed motor works

-In a brushed motor , the stator has magnets and the rotor contains coils.
-These two parts generate magnetic fluxes which must be connected to produce the rotational force of the rotor which will drive the axis of the motor and therefore the wheels.
-This switching occurs by the constant friction of graphite conductors, the carbon brushes, against the stator magnets.
-This is why we also call the brushed motor, carbon motor , brushed motor or direct current motor.
+In a brushed motor, the stator is equipped with magnets and the rotor contains coils.
+These two parts generate magnetic fluxes that must be connected to produce the rotational force of the rotor, which drives the motor shaft and therefore the wheels.
+This commutation occurs through the constant friction of graphite conductors, the carbon brushes, against the stator magnets.
+This is why the motor is also called a brushed, { {1130113}}, brush motor, or DC motor.

 How a brushless motor works

-How to recognize a brushless motor?
+How can you recognize a brushless motor?

 What are the advantages of a brushless motor?